Cold, Flu, or Allergies: What’s Making You Sniffle?

 Treatment of Allergies

 Allergies are very different than cold and flu because they do not just run their course.
-As long as you are exposed to the allergen, you will continue to have allergy symptoms.
+As long as you are exposed to the non-living allergens*, you will continue to have allergy symptoms.
 This means that if you don’t do anything, you might not ever see your symptoms improve.
 It also means, though, that you can take action and often see your allergies improve quickly, instead of having to wait like with the flu.

 The first step to treating your allergies is to identify the source.
 Here are the most common allergy sources:

-• Outdoor Allergens — There are a number of outdoor allergens, and contrary to popular belief they aren’t just found in the spring.
+• Outdoor Non-Living Allergens* — There are a number of outdoor non-living allergens*, and contrary to popular belief they aren’t just found in the spring.
 Ragweed is very prevalent in the fall and is a huge source of what people know as hayfever this time of year.
 Another big outdoor allergen this time of year is mold, which loves to grow in damp, dark places.
 Piles of dead leaves, incorrectly stored firewood, and other places around your yard can be full of hidden mold, triggering allergies.
-Depending on where you live, there may also be other regional allergens you have to worry about.
+Depending on where you live, there may also be other regional non-living allergens* you have to worry about.

-• Indoor Allergens — The indoors is also full of potential allergens.
-The most common indoor allergens are dust mites and pet dander.
+• Indoor Non-Living Allergens* — The indoors is also full of potential non-living allergens*.
+The most common indoor non-living allergens* are dust mites and pet dander.
 Even homes without a pet can experience pet dander, especially if you have guests that have a pet or spend time at a home with a pet and then carry it back to your home on your clothes, shoes, and skin.
-Outdoor allergens such as ragweed can also be carried into your home and be the cause of indoor sneezing as well.
+Outdoor non-living allergens* such as ragweed can also be carried into your home and be the cause of indoor sneezing as well.

 If you’re still unsure of what’s causing your allergies, a doctor can conduct a test to figure it out.
 Once you have identified the source of your allergies you can begin what we call the 3Rs:

-• Relieve — It’s impossible to completely remove allergens in our homes, especially if you’re allergic to dust or your pet!
+• Relieve — It’s impossible to completely remove non-living allergens* in our homes, especially if you’re allergic to dust or your pet!
 Take the proactive measures above, and if you are still experiencing allergies, consider taking allergy medication to help as well.
 If your allergies a severe, a doctor will be able to help you find some relief.

 We really hope that you and your family don’t suffer the sniffles this winter, but if you do we hope this guide helps you to identify the source and get better!